Kiuryy/uaparser/README.md

 ### Parse(ua string) Function

 The `Parse()` function accepts a user agent `string` and returns UserAgent struct with named constants and integers for versions (minor, major and patch separately), and the full UA string that was parsed (lowercase).
-A string can be retrieved by adding `.String()` to a variable, such as `uasurfer.BrowserName.String()`.
+A string can be retrieved by adding `.String()` to a variable, such as `uaparser.BrowserName.String()`.

 ```
 // Define a user agent string
 myUA := "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/45.0.2454.85 Safari/537.36"

 // Parse() returns all attributes, including returning the full UA string last
-ua, uaString := uasurfer.Parse(myUA)
+ua, uaString := uaparser.Parse(myUA)
 ```

 where example UserAgent is: